Data visualization with kdb+ using ODBC:

 command-line utility

-which, among other things, enables the user to publish to Tableau Server
+which, among other things, enables you to publish to Tableau Server

 from the command line.
-This utility allows the user to deploy sheets
+This utility allows you to deploy sheets

 programmatically, streamlining the process hugely.
 It also means that as